Tvalc/vibe-coding-office-hours/Welcome Mellyn.md

 ---

-## 5. Using Git to Store and Track Changes
+## 7. Using Git to Store and Track Changes (only read this if you care to learn how to use git updates manually, otherwise skip to the next section)

 **Basic Git Commands (Terminal):**
 - `git status` – See what’s changed.